rayference/pinttrs/docs/rst/dev.rst

 *I want to ...*

-.. dropdown:: ... initialise a new development environment
+.. admonition:: ... initialise a new development environment

    Create a new Conda empty environment: